 The Peanut whimpered through the salad, this was way too far out of her comfort zone.
 But the rest of us so thoroughly loved it, it will be making more appearances on our table and I'm confident she'll eventually come around.
 Mustard just happens to be one of her very favorite foods, so next time I'd just add a heavier handed splash of it in the vinaigrette.

-Tip: If you want to make it ahead of time, just store all the ingredients separately and assemble just before serving.
+If you want to make this citrus salad ahead of time, just store all the ingredients separately and assemble just before serving.

 - 2 navel oranges

 - 1 package of baby spinach

 - Use a sharp knife to carefully peel the oranges.
 Slice the top and bottom off first so you have a solid base for holding the orange.
 Run the knife down the outside edge and remove the entire white pith layer.
 Turn the orange on it's side and slice thin circles and set them aside.